 The most wanted gift for 2013 is a tablet, with one in four parents confirming their intention to buy one of these devices.

 What’s more, it has been revealed that 17 per cent of parents are looking to buy a video game for their child, while 13 per cent are weighing up the prospect of buying a smartphone.

 “Many families are preparing for a tech-tastic Christmas this year, with many kids demanding the latest gadgets whatever their age.
-For many this will mean that the pressure is on to juggle Christmas wish lists with household budgets,” Ernest Doku, telecoms expert at uSwitch.com, remarked.
+For many, this will mean that the pressure is on to juggle Christmas wish lists with household budgets,” remarked Ernest Doku, a telecoms expert at uSwitch.com.